victor-almanzar/Windows-Daily-Admin-App/README.md

 # Windows-Daily-Admin-App
-A .NET Framework WPF Application for managing helpdesk level tickets.
+A .NET Framework WPF Application for managing helpdesk level tickets by performing various tasks.
 Created using XAML and PowerShell.